Roof Inspection Cost

 Man on roof

-Location also affects pricing, with London and the South East typically 20-30% more than other areas due to higher living costs and more demand for services.
+• Your geographical location also affects pricing, with London and the South East typically 20% to 30% more than other areas due to higher living costs and more demand for services.
 Rural areas may incur additional travel charges, while urban properties with good access tend to be more competitively priced.

-Whether you need a basic visual check or a detailed structural assessment with written reports also impacts the final cost.
+Whether you need basic visual checks or a detailed structural assessment with written reports also impacts the final cost.
 Most homeowners find that a standard inspection costing £200 to £300 provides excellent value for money and peace of mind.

 Roof Inspection Prices